 To address the problem, in 2012 the National Housing Commission CONAVI developed the world’s first National Appropriate Mitigation Action (NAMA) in the sector.
-The Mexican New Housing NAMA is based on the whole-house approach focusing on the total energy performance of a building and is a so-called ‘Supported NAMA’, meaning that it aims at acquiring international climate finance for its implementation.
+The Mexican New Housing NAMA is based on the whole-house approach focusing on the total energy performance of a building.

-This NAMA Support Project combines technical assistance to CONAVI (technical cooperation component) as well as financial incentives and project-related technical support in cooperation with the Mexican development bank SHF (financial cooperation component) to path the way from the initial NAMA development towards a broad sector-wide implementation of sustainable housing, focussing on:
+This NAMA Support Project combines technical assistance to CONAVI (technical cooperation component) as well as financial incentives and project-related technical support in cooperation with the Mexican development bank SHF (financial cooperation component) to pave the way from the initial NAMA development towards a broad sector-wide implementation of sustainable housing, focusing on:

 - Improvement of capacities of federal, state and local authorities on energy efficient and sustainable housing, as well as building codes and the legislative framework conditions;

 - Development of a local market for environmentally friendly technologies;

 - Improvement and application of existing Mexican promotion and incentive instruments with more ambitious energy efficiency standards at federal and state level;

 - Fostering the application of more ambitious energy efficiency standards through the provision of investment grants for incremental costs as well as the inclusion of additional eco-technologies